 Source: Zitadel2

-Figure 2: Searching management grants in Zitadel
+Figure 2: Searching for management grants in Zitadel

 Source: Zitadel3